InfinityCg/colorspacer/README.md

-## Colorspacer
-# Official github for the Blender addon Colorspacer by Infinitycg.in
+# COLORSPACER

+## 🛒 Please support the developement by getting it on - <a href="https://blendermarket.com/products/colorspacer">Blender Market</a>

-Colorspacer allows to **set colorspaces of all your image textures with the click of a button** Specially designed with **ACES** users in mind, the addon is set to include more color space options in the future
+Colorspacer allows you to **set colorspaces of all your image textures with the click of a button** Specially designed with **ACES** users in mind, the addon is set to include more color space options in the future

 Currently the addon supports blender default and Aces color spaces

-> **If you liked the addon please support the developement by getting it on blendermarket**
-> ## 🛒 Available on - <a href="https://blendermarket.com/products/colorspacer">Blender Market</a>